- About this policy

-We encourage you to review the privacy statements of websites you choose to link to from the Shelter website, so that you can understand how those sites collect, use and share your information.
-We are not responsible for the privacy statements, security, or other content on sites outside of the website.
+We encourage you to review the privacy statements of websites you choose to link to from the Shelter Scotland website, so that you can understand how those sites collect, use and share your information.
+We are not responsible for the privacy statements, security, or other content on sites outside of our website.

 Use of data processors

 We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys or storage of your personal information on our behalf, and to manage billing and accounting on legal cases and to provide some of our advice and support services to you.
-You can find out more about the suppliers that we use by getting in touch with us using the details in the ‘Contact us’ section below.
+You can find out more about the suppliers that we use by getting in touch with us using the details in the ‘Contact us’ section.

 We actively screen and monitor these companies to maximise the protection of your privacy and security.
-They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between Shelter and the supplier.
+They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between Shelter, Shelter Scotland and the supplier.